moultonlab/moultonlab/content/authors/mahsa/_index.md

 user_groups:
   - Researchers
 ---
-Mahsa is an organic chemist and working on chemical modifications of PMOs to enhance delivery.
+Mahsa is an organic chemist working on chemical modifications of PMOs to enhance delivery.
 She enjoys hiking, cooking, and travel!